-Filed by y the Reg istrant ⊠ Filed by y a Party other than the Registrant □ Check he appro priate box: Prelimi nary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definiti ive Additional Materials Solicitii ng Material under §240.14a-12 LTC Properties, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paymer nt of Filin g Fee (Check the appropriate box): \boxtimes No fee required.
-Fee con (1) nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid d previously with preliminary materials. offsettir oox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ng fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- Definitive Additional Materials - □ Soliciting Material under §240.14a-12

+LTC Properties, Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - $\Box$ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 1, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 30, 2018

-The 2017 Annual Meeting of Stockholders of LTC Properties, Inc. will be held on Thursday, June 1, 2017 at 5:00 p.m., local time, at Hyatt Westlake Plaza, 880 S. Westlake Blvd., Westlake Village, CA 91361, to conduct the following items of business:
+The 2018 Annual Meeting of Stockholders of LTC Properties, Inc. will be held on Thursday, May 30, 2018 at 5:00 p.m., local time, at Hyatt Westlake Plaza, 880 S. Westlake Blvd., Westlake Village, CA 91361, to conduct the following items of business:

-- (1)To elect five directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors; - (2) To ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for fiscal 2017; - (3) To approve, on an advisory basis, the compensation of the named executive officers; - (4) To approve, on an advisory basis, the frequency of the advisory vote on executive compensation; and - (5) To transact such other business as may properly come before the meeting.
+- (1) To elect five directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors; - (2) To ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for fiscal 2018; - (3) To approve, on an advisory basis, the compensation of the named executive officers; and - (4) To transact such other business as may properly come before the meeting.

-Only stockholders whose names appear of record on our books at the close of business on April 17, 2017 are entitled to notice of, and to vote at, such 2017 Annual Meeting or any adjournments of such 2017 Annual Meeting.
+Only stockholders whose names appear of record on our books at the close of business on April 16, 2018 are entitled to notice of, and to vote at, such 2018 Annual Meeting or any adjournments of such 2018 Annual Meeting.